anetacamo/react-coding/content/next-project-setup.md

 - `cd` + `filename` - move inside the folder
 - `..` go a level higher

-so once you are in the right place - lets generate the _dependencies_.
-And run our app!
+so once you are in the right place - lets run our app!

 ```
-  yarn install
   yarn dev
 ```

 or

 ```
-  npm install
   npm run dev
 ```